Natfan/work/btec/14/1/writeup.md

 ### Disadvantages
 $def
-* limited amount of things that can be actually useful as cli only
+* limited amount of things that can be actually useful as CLI only
-* can be much easier to program as a gui
+* can be much easier to program as a GUI
-* can be much harder to use compared to a gui
+* can be much harder to use compared to a GUI
   - steep learning curve